 How to set up the ShipBob plugin on your WordPress site

 ShipBob helps WordPress and WooCommerce stores exceed customer expectations with faster, more affordable shipping.
-ShipBob’s software integrates with WooCommerce to automate order fulfillment and inventory management for a more streamlined process.
-Here’s how outsourcing WooCommerce fulfillment to ShipBob works.
+ShipBob’s software integrates with WooCommerce to automate order fulfilment and inventory management for a more streamlined process.
+Here’s how outsourcing WooCommerce fulfilment to ShipBob works.

 1. Connect your WooCommerce store in a few clicks